20 beautiful reasons to visit Montenegro

 The youngest kid on the tourist scene is a stark contrast to the ancient fishing villages of the Bay of Kotor.

-Positioned on a sunny peninsula at the foot of Mt Vrmac, Tivat was once the region's center of salt manufacturing and a strategic naval base.
+Positioned on a sunny peninsula at the foot of Mount Vrmac, Tivat was once the region's center of salt manufacturing as well as a strategic naval base.
 Today, it hosts an international airport and is undergoing a jetset-lifestyle renaissance thanks to its new superyacht marina.

 Porto Montenegro, a massive redevelopment of the old naval base and shipyard, is a burgeoning tourism hub, drawing in huge foreign investment and the international nautical community.
 Tip: It's impossible to miss the regal Regent Porto Montenegro hotel, an elegant boutique building occupying a strategic corner of the marina.